Bogdanp/anom-py/docs/source/quickstart.rst

 for data to become consistent across Datastore and increasing your overall Datastore costs.

-For this reason, all anom properties except for :class:`Computed<anom.properties.Computed>` are *unindexed by default*.
-This means that if you want to query a property you must decide up front if it's going to be indexed or not.
+For this reason, all anom properties except for |prop_Computed| are *unindexed by default*.
+This means that if you want to filter on or sort by a property you must decide up front if it's going to be indexed or not.

 Changing a property from unindexed to indexed (or vice-versa) on your model **will not** affect the indexing schemes of previously-saved